When & Where | What do i need? | The Learning | Make It Happen

 – The learning –

-Parents, teachers, educators – KAIA the Kākā fREE digital adventure is IN Central Park between 11 November 2017 – 26 January 2018!
+Parents, teachers, educators – KAIA the Kākā fREE digital adventure is coming soon to Central Park for an extended summer season!
 Come along with your children.
 Step into their world.
 Watch them learn.Have fun!

 Here are some suggested activities to do at home, in the classroom, or with your club or group – before and after taking part in Kaia the Kākā digital nature adventure